Limboid/the-artificial-experience/README.md

 # The Artificial Experience

-It's time to give artificial intelligence a taste of reality.
-The `artificial-experience` is a library to facilitate training and evaluating models, optimziers, and training paradigms and pipelines across dozens of tasks, domains, dataset loaders, environments, and hubs simultaneously, lifelong, and in-context.
+It's time to give artificial intelligence a taste of reality!
+The `artificial-experience` is a library to facilitate training and evaluating models, optimziers, pipelines, and training paradigms across dozens of tasks, domains, dataset loaders, environments, and hubs simultaneously, lifelong, and in-context.
 This library also provides a highly complex, multi-task, open-world learning environment the `ArtificialExperience` which can be used quickly run AGI experiments:
 ```python
 import artificial_experience as ae